NeedleVoid/Needlevoid/README.md

 ☆ So far I'm not into any serious RP, I can play a little, but if anyone would ask I'm not comfy to do it for now;

 ☆ I like also listening to music, any types really;

+☆ It might sometimes take time for you to become my friend

 ☆ I love drawing sometimes (even if I'm not artist tbh), read books, collecting keychains and LPS, trying also rn do cosplay (but I'm not doing everything from scratch because I'm not that talented sadly);